 There was no standard labor agreement; some were brief and sparse where others went into great detail.
 Some planters paid the freedmen in cash, but most paid freedmen by giving them ½ or 1/3 of the crop.
 Agreements vary on who would provide clothing, medicine, and food.

 The restrictions on their behavior was what stood out to me most, as well as the ability of the planter to unilaterally cancel the agreement for supposed bad behavior.

 Most added that freedmen were not allowed to either leave the plantation or have visitors without consent of their employer.
 What kind of freedom was that about?
-While freedmen tried to get more flexibility, planters all but forced them into year-long agreements instead of shorter timeframes.
-The language used in the agreements show the lengths some planters went to maintain not only their workforce but their absolute power and supremacy over that workforce:
+It forces us to really confront what actual freedom the former slaves had.

 - Fred Sherrod, in addition to providing land, tools, animals, feed, cabins, meat and meal required the freedmen to “commence work at daylight and work the entire day except for half hour for breakfast and dinner, to work six days out the week, and to work at night if necessary.”